 - The completed case docket will be allocated to a police detective who will carry out the investigation.

 - Depending on the investigation, the suspects will be arrested and the case will be presented to the courts for prosecution.

-- The detective will keep you informed of any progress including when to attend the court hearings.
+- The detective will inform you of any progress, including when to attend the court hearings.

 Know your rights as a victim of crime

-The Service Charter for Victims of Crime in South Africa (also referred to as the Victims’ Charter) is an important document for promoting justice for victims of crime in South Africa.
+The Service Charter for Victims of Crime in South Africa (also referred to as the Victims’ Charter) is a document promoting justice for victims of crime in South Africa.

 If you’ve been a victim of crime, it’s important that you know your rights, as contained in the Constitution and relevant legislation.

 - You have the right to be treated with fairness and with respect for dignity and privacy.

 - You have the right to offer information during the criminal investigation and trial.

 - You have the right to receive information.